Frequently Asked Travel Questions

 I’m gonna be totally honest.
 I didn’t even buy travel insurance until my massive backpacking trip.
 And news flash: I did need it multiple times.

-My favs were United Healthcare and Cigna, however, there area a lot of great options!
+My favs were United Healthcare or VisitorsCoverage, but there area a lot of great options!
 When choosing, I would more focus on what you get and make sure the following are included: air lifting, an appropriate deductible, and maybe even access to a chat with doctors for advice (this was a life saver in Vietnam!)

 Stay in a hostel instead of a hotel.
 If you feel safe and comfortable, hostels can be stayed in for next to nothing!
 Cook your own food.
 Most of the time, hostels will come with a shared kitchen that you can use.
 Eating out adds up and leftovers can be eaten for multiple meals if you make it yourself.
 Take public transport instead of taxis.
 In most locations, taxi prices are absolutely absurd!